-The past few decades have seen a remarkable change in the motivations leading to armed conflicts worldwide, in how and by whom populations are being mobilized, and in the ways violence unfolds in societies .
-The character of present warfare is increasingly civil, internal, and sectarian as opposed to the more international, external wars fought until the mid-twentieth century.
-The latter were mostly driven by economic, imperialistic, and expansionistic intents - such as the two world wars - or by nationalistic and ideological motives - such as the quest for independence of former colonies, or the attempt to forcefully establish capitalism over communism.
-Contemporary conflicts on the other hand are marked by ethnic, cultural, or religious undertones that were not a source of full fledged rivalry or hostility between groups until triggered by specific political or military events.
-Examples include the Balkan and Rwandan civil wars, the secessionist conflict in Chechnya, the Darfur war, the Lebanese civil war, and religious conflicts in Northern Ireland.
-In more recent years, the Middle East has experienced a dramatic surge in tension between the Sunni and Shia denominations of Islam, particularly in Iraq and Syria .
+2Department of Mathematical Sciences, Montana State University, Bozeman, MT, USA and by whom populations are being mobilized, and in the ways violence unfolds in societies [1].
+The character of present warfare is increasingly civil, internal and sectarian as opposed to the more international, external wars fought until the mid-twentieth century.
+The latter were mostly driven by economic, imperialistic and expansionistic intents-such as the two world wars-or by nationalistic and ideological motives-such as the quest for independence of former colonies, or the attempt to forcefully establish capitalism over communism.
+Contemporary conflicts on the other hand are marked by ethnic, cultural or religious undertones that were not a source of full fledged rivalry or hostility between groups until triggered by specific political or military events.
+Examples include the Balkan and Rwandan civil wars, the secessionist conflict in Chechnya, the Darfur war, the Lebanese civil war and religious conflicts in Northern Ireland.
+In more recent years, the Middle East has experienced a dramatic surge in tension between the Sunni and Shia denominations of Islam, particularly in Iraq and Syria [2,3] (table 1).